 Hopefully, with the sound of puffins ringing in our ears.
 Now, that’s what I call a bucket list experience right there.

 From Priyanko at Constant Traveller

-There are many reasons we choose to travel: to see new sights, discover new cultures, meet new people or see the iconic landmarks or landscapes.
+There are many reasons we choose to travel: to see new sights, discover new cultures, meet new people or see iconic landmarks or landscapes.
 Mine is to see wildlife in its natural habitat.
-And Borneo is one of my favourite places to explore.
+And Borneo is one of my favorite places to explore.

 Lying along the equator, in the Malay Archipelago, Borneo the third largest island in the world.
 And it is home to some of the oldest tropical rainforest on earth.

 The dense jungle of Borneo hides some of the weirdest and wonderful animals, many of which are not found anywhere else.
 The unlikely-looking proboscis monkeys, Critically Endangered Borneo orangutans, pygmy elephants, and Sunda clouded leopards are all unique to the island of Borneo.

 The island is divided between three countries: Indonesia, Malaysia, and Brunei.
 And while the rate of deforestation on the island is alarmingly high, the Malaysian state of Sabah retains the highest proportion of its forest cover.

 The National Parks of Sabah are the best areas for spotting wildlife in Borneo.
 I have visited Sabah a number of times, and it still remains at the top of my bucket list.

 One of my favorite spots for wildlife watching in Borneo is the lower Kinabatangan River, near the village of Sukau.
 This is the best place to see the island’s wildlife up close.